cross-platform-actions/openbsd-builder/readme.md

-# trigger
 # OpenBSD Builder

 This project builds the OpenBSD VM image for the [cross-platform-actions/action](https://github.com/cross-platform-actions/action) GitHub action.
-The image contains a standard OpenBSD installation without any X components, man pages or games.
-It will install the following file sets:
+The image contains a standard OpenBSD installation.

-* bsd
-* bsd.mp
-* bsd.rd
-* baseXX.tgz
-* compXX.tgz

-In addition to the above file sets, the following packages are installed as well:
+In addition to the OpenBSD file sets, the following packages are installed as well:

 * sudo
 * bash